akahmet/EvaRobot-Kinetic/README.md

 if you prefer to use prepared image of SD Card, contact with me.

 To access to old [Indigo version of EVAPI_ROS](https://github.com/inomuh/evapi_ros)

 ## Preparation

+	**After booting DO NOT FORGET to WXPAND SD Card, ENABLE I2C AND SPI interfaces from raspi-config**

 ### Take of SD Card